 Early Years Foundation Stage (EYFS)

-The Early Years Foundation Stage (EYFS) has been reformed and there is a new EYFS framework that all schools and settings will have to follow from September 2021.
-These national changes have been made to better support all young children’s learning and development.
-It is also the aim that the new framework will better prepare children for the transition into key stage 1.
+The revised Early Years Foundation Stage (EYFS) Framework was introduced in September 2021.
+The changes have been made to support all young children’s learning and development.
+The aim of the revised EYFS framework is to prepare children for the transition into key stage 1.

-There are some elements of the EYFS that have not significantly changed and some that have.
-Below are some of the key points from the new EYFS reforms that include relevant changes which parents, carers and children may notice or experience.
+Below are some of the key points from the revised EYFS that include relevant changes which parents, carers and children may notice or experience.

 • Staff will be spending less time on large amounts of written observations and assessments for evidence collection.
 This means they can spend more time supporting and engaging with the children and their learning and development needs.